Aftermarket auto warranties offer a wide range of coverage for breakdowns and repairs.

 - Low-stated coverage: Also known as a “powertrain plus” type plan, this covers the powertrain along with a few important systems.

-- Basic powertrain: This is the least that an extended warranty will cover and it includes the engine, drivetrain, and transmission.
-These can be expensive parts to fix, so it’s a good idea to protect them on high-mileage cars.
+- Basic powertrain: This is the least that an extended warranty covers and is comparable to a powertrain warranty.
+It covers repair costs of the engine, drivetrain, and transmission.
+These can be costly repairs, so it’s a good idea to protect them on high-mileage cars.

 What Perks Come With Aftermarket Auto Warranties?